Quantifying Data Augmentation for LiDAR based 3D Object Detection: Experiments

-What we report is the new evaluation metric 3D ap$_{40}$ proposed by Mapillary~\cite{Simonelli_2019_ICCV}, it is the average precision computed over 40 instead of only 11 recall operation points originally proposed in 2010 by the Pascal~VOC~benchmark~\cite{PascalVOC}.
-This new evaluation ensures a more fair comparison.
-For more details, please refer to their paper~\cite{Simonelli_2019_ICCV}.
-Conformable results of BEV ap$_{40}$ and 2D ap$_{40}$ will be published on our \href{http://www.trace.ethz.ch/3D_Object_Detection}{website}.
-In this paper we focus on the \textit{car} class and carry out our experiments on the KITTI~\cite{KITTI} validation set, following the common practice proposed in \cite{split} to split the official training set into 3,712 training and 3,769 validation samples.
+We always report 3D mAP$_{40}$ proposed by~\cite{Simonelli_2019_ICCV}, the mean average precision computed over 40 instead of 11 recall operation points originally proposed by the Pascal~VOC~benchmark~\cite{PascalVOC}.
+For more details, please refer to~\cite{Simonelli_2019_ICCV}.
+In this paper we focus on the \textit{car} class and carry out our main experiments on the KITTI~\cite{KITTI} validation set, following the common practice proposed in \cite{split} to split the official training set into 3,712 training and 3,769 validation samples.

 In order to investigate all the potential augmentation techniques introduced in Section~\ref{method}, we have to establish a proper baseline where no augmentation technique is applied (policy~\#0).
-To reduce the impact of randomness and to have a more meaningful comparison, we carried out all experiments listed in Table~\ref{table:results} exactly three times and report the numbers of the training run which has the highest ap$_{40}$ score on the \textit{moderate} difficulty, the same metric that is used for ranking submissions on the official KITTI leader-board\footnote{\href{http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d}{http://www.cvlibs.net/datasets/kitti/eval\_object.php?obj\_benchmark=3d}}.
+To reduce the impact of randomness and to have a more meaningful comparison, we carried out all experiments listed in Table~\ref{table:results},~\ref{tab:kitti_results},~\ref{tab:dense_results}, and~\ref{tab:comparison} exactly three times and report the numbers of the training run which has the highest 3D mAP$_{40}$ score on the \textit{moderate} difficulty, the same metric that is used for ranking submissions on the \href{http://www.cvlibs.net/datasets/kitti/eval\_object.php?obj\_benchmark=3d}{official KITTI leader-board}.